Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 Example 2: M**a**mma -> M**ö**mmu\
 Example 2: **A**nna -> **Ö**nnu

-U-umlaut is also very common in verbs in the first-person plural.
+U-umlaut is very common in verbs in the first-person plural.

 Example 1: Að t**a**la -> Við t**ö**lum\
 Example 2: Að b**a**ka -> Við b**ö**kum